sortiz4/reviso/README.md

 ## Compilation
 In addition to the requirements above, those seeking to compile must have...

+- Java SDK 8 (or greater)
 - Gradle 4.2 (or greater)
-- Java SDK 8 (or greater)
+- Python 3.5 (or greater)

-Once these requirements have been met, simply clone the repository and execute `gradle build`.
+Once these requirements have been met, simply clone the repository and execute `py setup.py -i` (this will download the required icons).
+Once completed, the application can be compiled by executing `gradle build`.
 An executable `jar` will be created under `./build/libs/`.
-Binary assets, such as icons, are not included.

 ## Usage
 Before starting, you must enter the directory containing the files you would